opentrng/ptrng/README.md

 $ python emulator/ero.py 10000 120e6 122e6 500 data/ero.txt
 ```

 The MURO entropy source employs more than two ring oscillators.
-For instance, to generate a stream of 10,000 bits using three ring oscillators at frequencies of 98, 109, and 120MHz, sampled by a fourth ring oscillator at 111MHz with a frequency divisor of 200, utilize the following command:
+For instance, to generate a stream of 10,000 bits using a tuple of ring oscillators at frequencies of 98, 109, and 120MHz, sampled by a ring oscillator at 111MHz with a frequency divisor of 200, utilize the following command:

 ```
 $ python emulator/muro.py 10000 98e6 109e6 120e6 111e6 200 data/muro.txt